Trevor-Warthman/DiagnOSU/README.md

 Demo user input:

 - Hi, I think I have covid!
-- I have a cough, and my temperature is running a bit high,
+- I have a cough, and my temperature is running a bit high.
-- Ok I will head to my closest testing center
+- Ok I will head to my closest testing center.